Tortoise-Community/Tortoise-Pastebin/about.md

 ## Privacy

+While the contents of hastebin.com are not directly crawled by any search robot that obeys "robots.txt", there should be no great expectation of privacy.
 Post things at your own risk.
-Not responsible for any loss of data or removed pastes.
+We are not responsible for any loss of data or removed pastes.

 ## Open Source